Learn how to make resin keychains with this easy to follow tutorial that includes glitter, alcohol inks, vinyl and more!

 I split this mixture into two different cups so I could add different things.

-I dumped half of the mixture into a cup and then added pink extra fine glitter.
+For the next step, I dumped half of the mixture into a cup and then added pink extra fine glitter.
 I added enough so that I couldn’t see through the glitter mixture.

 Then use the scooper or pour the glitter resin into your resin mold.
 The molds are pretty deep so put as much in as you want the thickness to be.